Christian2147/Laser-Fighter/Read_Me.txt

 5. Find the icon provided and accept all changes
 There are no other instructions other than to try to get the highest score possible

+NOTE: The exe file for this application is unsigned and has an unverified publisher.
+This means that windows defender and other antiviruses may be suspicious of the file.
+If this happens, simply select "Run Anyway".
+Make sure you are downloading Laser Figher from https://github.com/Christian2147/Laser-Fighter and no other external source.
+If you download Laser Fighter from any other source, I am not responsible for any damage that the executable may cause.
+Outside of this GitHub page, anyone is allowed to make whatever modifications they want to this software.

 Goals for you:
 For Machine Mode, beat the pink bosss at least once.
 For Alien Mode, beat the UFO at least once.